November 2, 2020

 When you step onboard one of our aircraft, you’re putting yourself in the hands of true professionals.
 Our pilots and cabin crew have a tremendous amount of experience, backed up with the very best training.
 Just as important though, is how they work together as a team, and that’s something we also take incredibly seriously.

 While a lot of safety issues are down to procedures and hardware (thank you Airbus and Boeing), there’s one element that’s less easy to understand.
 The human condition.
 How people react to each other, leadership and communication, stress and workload management, teamwork and decision making.
-The study of this is called Human Factors (HF in the jargon obsessed world of aviation) and we have a team of people dedicated to the subject.
+The study of this is called Human Factors (HF) and we have a team of people dedicated to the subject.
 We caught up with three people responsible for making sure we’re completely on point when it comes to Human Factors, and that it’s considered in everything we do.
 It’s a broad subject that can range from analysing events to how our pilots and cabin crew work together to handle some of the tricky situations, such as medical emergencies, that occasionally happen onboard.

 Ian ‘Spiney’ Norman is one of our Airbus captains, and our Human Factors Pilot responsible for the programme.
 He joined Virgin Atlantic in 2001 after a 19-year career in the Royal Air Force where he flew Buccaneer, Hawk and Tornado fast jets before promotion to Squadron Leader and Executive Officer of XIII Squadron.
 It was during his RAF career that Ian developed a passion for Human Factors, and he joined our Human Factors team as a specialist in 2004 before taking over as HF lead in 2016.